Nelson Lee (detective): The Sexton Blake Library: 1915-1921

-In all these two tales, Nelson Lee and Nipper team up with Sexton Blake and Tinker.
+In these two tales, Nelson Lee and Nipper team up with Sexton Blake and Tinker.

+The Pluck Library: 1916

+The editor introduced the Nelson Lee tale with this announcement: "Following on numerous requests from readers of The Nelson Lee Library for stories of Nelson Lee in other publications, I have pleasure in presenting this week, in Pluck, No. 1 of what I hope will prove the finest series of detective storties ever published featuring Nelson Lee.

 The Detective Library: 1919-1921

 The stories were predominantly written by Scott and Edwy Searles Brooks.

 The Prairie Library: 1920

 The stories were written by George Hamilton Teed.

 The Nuggett Library: 1921

 These tales were predominantly written by Andrew Murray.
 Many of these feature Sexton Blake foes and may be rewrites of Blake tales.

 Lee's associates

 In the early years of his career Lee worked intermittently with the French detective Jean Moreau.
 Later in the first years of the Nelson Lee Library he worked with 'girl detective' Eileen Dare.
 He had a bloodhound named Rajah, and later another named Wolf.

 Lord Dorrimore or Dorrie, a somewhat eccentric millionaire, was one of the most popular characters to appear in the Nelson Lee Library.
 He often travelled with Umlosi, a mighty African warrior.
 The two made their first appearance in The Ivory Seekers and reappeared throughout Lee's tenure at St. Franks.